RoanHennig/Lobster.Adventure/README.md

 ### Running the application

-* run the below commands
+* run the below commands within the root directory of the solution
 ```
 docker-compose build
 docker-compose up